aniccname/Q-Game/protocol.md

 <h6 id=jmap>JMap</h6>
 Is a [JRow...] representing the complete game board with a non empty sequence of JMaps.
 <h6 id=jplayer>JPlayer</h6>
-Is a {"score": PosInteger, "name": String, "tile*" <a href=#jtile> JTile... </a>} representing the player's score, name, and the player's 0 or more tiles.
+Is a {"score": PosInteger, "name": String, "tile*": <a href=#jtile> JTile... </a>} representing the player's score, name, and the player's 0 or more tiles.
 <h6 id=jopponent>JOpponent</h6>
 Is a {"name": String, "tile*": PosInteger, "score": Integer} representing an opposing player's score, name, and number of tiles.
 <h6 id=jpub>JPub</h6>